-To determine your quarterly liability for FUTA, multiply by .008 that part of the first \$7,000 of each employee's annual wages that you paid during the quarter.
-If the resultant liability for the quarter is \$100 or less, there is no requirement to deposit it currently, you merely add it to your liability for the following quarter.
+Only the employer pays Federal Unemployment Taxes (FUTA), it is not withheld from the employee wages.
+The employer's quarterly FUTA tax liability applies to the first \$7,000 of each employee's annual wages paid during the quarter.
+Effective July 1, 2011, the FUTA tax rate is 0.6% (0.8% previously), net of state unemployment credit (See Instructions for Form 940 for specific details).
+If the resultant FUTA tax liability for the quarter is \$500 or less, there is no requirement to deposit it currently, you merely add it to your liability for the following quarter.

-If your liability for any calendar quarter (plus any undeposited taxes for an earlier quarter) is more than \$100, you are required to deposit the taxes with a federal tax deposit coupon at an authorized financial institution or federal reserve bank by the end of the following month.
+If your liability for any calendar quarter (plus any undeposited taxes for an earlier quarter) is more than \$500, you are required to deposit the taxes by electronic funds transfer by the last day of the first month that follows the end of the quarter.